1972 United States presidential election in Oklahoma

-The 1972 United States presidential election in Oklahoma was held on November 7, 1972 as part of the 1972 United States presidential election.
+The 1972 United States presidential election in Oklahoma was held on November 7, 1972, as part of the 1972 United States presidential election.
 Voters chose eight electors, or representatives to the Electoral College, who voted for president and vice president.

 Oklahoma voted in a landslide for incumbent Republican President Richard Nixon over his Democratic challenger George McGovern.
 Nixon's winning margin of 49.70 percentage points made Oklahoma his third-strongest state, behind Mississippi and Georgia, and 26.55 percentage points more Republican than the nation at-large.
 Although in the twenty-first century Oklahoma has rivaled Wyoming, Utah, Idaho and increasingly West Virginia as the most Republican state in the nation, no presidential candidate in Oklahoma has ever equaled Nixon's margin of victory.
 Indeed, in the eleven presidential elections since this one, only twice has any state been carried by a larger percentage margin – both by Ronald Reagan in Utah, as part of the 1980 and 1984 elections.

-Nixon carried with over sixty percent of the vote all seventy-seven counties in the state, four years after he had won the Sooner State despite finishing behind both Democrat Hubert Humphrey and American Independent George Wallace in Love, McCurtain and Pushmataha Counties.
+Nixon carried with over sixty percent of the vote all seventy-seven counties in the state, four years after he had won Oklahoma despite finishing behind both Democrat Hubert Humphrey and American Independent George Wallace in Atoka, Choctaw, Love, McCurtain and Pushmataha counties.
 American Independent John G. Schmitz was the only other candidate on the ballot, and he received 2.30 percent of the vote, although managing over eleven percent in the Panhandle county of Cimarron.
-Nixon's feat of winning every county in Oklahoma would not be achieved by a Republican again until George W. Bush in 2004 (since then, however, every county has stayed in the GOP column in presidential elections).
+Nixon's feat of winning every county in Oklahoma would not be achieved by any presidential candidate again until George W. Bush did so in 2004, since when every county has stayed in the GOP column in presidential elections.
 This was the last time until 2004 that Hughes County and Haskell County voted Republican in a presidential election.
+Carter, Cotton, Harmon, Jackson, Jefferson, Murray, and Tillman counties voted Republican for the first time since 1928; Bryan, Choctaw, Coal, Johnston, McCurtain, and Love counties for the first time ever; and Latimer and Pittsburg counties since 1920.